GSA/digitalgov.gov/content/news/2013/07/2013-07-15-digital-metrics-for-federal-agencies.md

 ## <a name="part-3"></a>Part 3: Rationale and Framework for Common Metrics

 Over the years, agencies have adopted many different tools, methodologies, and success metrics to measure website performance, resulting in a lack of consistent data around .gov website performance.
-At the end of 2011, only 10% of the major federal agencies used the same performance metrics to consistently evaluate websites agency-wide, as outlined in the [State of the Federal Web Report](http://www.usa.gov/webreform/state-of-the-web.pdf) (PDF, 1.68 MB, 70 pages, January 2012).
+At the end of 2011, only 10% of the major federal agencies used the same performance metrics to consistently evaluate websites agency-wide, as outlined in the 2011 State of the Federal Web Report.

 To improve information and services to the public, agencies must establish standard ways to measure the success of .gov websites.